 A knee sprain will usually be the result of an impact with another player a twisting with the foot in contact with the ground so the athlete will usually know it has happened.
 There will be instant pain and usually swelling.
-The pain may be severe and pin pointing exactly where the the pain is may be difficult until the injury settles down.
+The pain may be severe and pinpointing exactly where the pain is may be difficult until the injury settles down.

 Knee sprain explained

 The sprain will occur in one or more of the knee ligaments.
 A Medial ligament sprain will cause pain on the inside of the knee and is usually a result of an impact on the outside of the knee.
-A Lateral ligament sprain sprain will result in pain on the outside of the knee joint and is often caused by an impact on the inside of the knee.
+A Lateral ligament sprain will result in pain on the outside of the knee joint and is often caused by an impact on the inside of the knee.

 The cruciate ligaments cross over in the middle of the knee and provide forwards and backwards stability.
 An Anterior cruciate ligament sprain can occur with twisting or impact or when the front a ski digs into the snow.
-A Posterior Cruciate ligament sprain is mostly injured from movement that foces the knee joint back the wrong way.
+A Posterior Cruciate ligament sprain is mostly injured from a movement that forces the knee joint back the wrong way.

 Ligament sprains are grade 1,2 or 3 depending on how bad the injury is and how much of the ligament is torn.
 A grade 1 injury is a minor tear where up to 10% of the fibres are torn.
 A grade 2 injury is more severe and may be anything from 10 to 90% of the fibres being damaged.
 This can be broken down further into grade 2- and 2+.
 Grade 3 injuries are complete ruptures of the ligament.

-Most knee sprains occur during a forceful movement at the knee, particulary twisting or side-ways movements which over-stretch the ligament.
+Most knee sprains occur during a forceful movement at the knee, particularly twisting or side-ways movements which over-stretch the ligament.

 Tackles in sports such as football and rugby are common examples.
 Also having the foot planted and twisting the upper body, such as in Netball pivoting, can lead to an ACL injury.